michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part3.md

 Looking back, I would have done three things differently

-- Focus on one leading audience group earlier; as things became much clearer after choosing the MISM job-seeking student as the primary audience
+- Focus on one leading audience group earlier; as things became much clearer after choosing the MISM job-seeking student as the primary audience.
 - Identify the main call to action much earlier for the single target audience; ideas began to flow easily when the motivation for the write-up became clearer.
 - Start from the motive, and get the data that supports it from many credible sources (not get the data and build the audience and motivation afterwards).
 It pays to have a clear objective right from the beginning.